upala-digital-identity/docs/source/whitepaper.rst

 Upala provides a **digital identity uniqueness score**.
 The score is represented by a price for which an identity can be sold at any time.
 The higher the price the more the ID owner values it, the safer it is to interact with.

+**Upala is a protocol and everything built with it.**

+Rather than building a single system, we developed a digital identity scoring protocol.
+We use the protocol to build a family of unique identity systems, wrap around existing ones and provide tools for other developers to build their own unique identity solutions.
+The protocol **unites different identity systems under the same scoring standard**.

 The Protocol and the Universe
 =============================

-Upala is a protocol and everything built with it.

-Rather than building a single system, we developed a digital identity scoring protocol.
-We use the protocol to build a family of unique identity systems, wrap around existing ones and provide tools for other developers to build their own unique identity solutions.
-The protocol unites different identity systems under the same scoring standard.

-..
-The protocol is built around idea of explosive bots.
-The explosion is made in expense of others.
-So everyone is incentivized to allow only trusted members to their groups
+The main idea of the protocol is the notion of bot reward.
+It is an amount of money that any user can run away with.
+The money is collected by all participants.
+So everybody is incentivized to allow only trusted members.
+The bot reward is a **kind of stake**.
+Together with the number of users, it signals the quality of each participant.

+Users join groups.
+Groups join larger groups (groups of groups).
+Larger groups join even larger groups.
+And so on.
+This creates a hierarchy with massive groups at the top and users at the bottom.
+DApps can request users' scores from any group.

 ..
 The protocol utilizes social responsibility concept.
 .. how it works.
 Shared (social) responsibility.
 Within a group One has to invite only trusted members.
 Otherwise a neighbour may explode.
 The same applies for groups.
 If a group joins a superior group it means it trusts all other groups in it.